SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/1-open-payment-framework-in-spartacus.md

 ### Creating Content Pages

 To implement the OPF components in your Spartacus storefront, you first create the actual checkout page that users navigate to during the OPF flow.
-This page is accessible through a specific URL, such as `/checkout/opf-payment-and-review`, and uses the standard Spartacus checkout template structure.
-The page definition includes the template type, URL routing, and approval status that Spartacus needs to properly render the checkout experience.
+This page is accessible through a specific route, such as `/checkout/opf-payment-and-review`, and uses the standard Spartacus checkout template structure.
+The page definition includes the template type, routing, and approval status that Spartacus needs to properly render the checkout experience.

 The following is an example ImpEx script for adding an "OPF Checkout Payment And Review" content page: